 FACULTY

-Sharon Bedard, BA, BEd, CTP Dipl
+Sharon Bedard, RP, CTP Dipl, BA, BEd,

-Sharon Bedard has a varied history of study which she brought into focus while she trained at The Centre for Training in Psychotherapy.
+Sharon BSharon Bedard has a varied history of study which she brought into focus while she trained at The Centre for Training in Psychotherapy.
 Her history of study includes a B.A. in English Literature and Physical and Health Education and a Bachelor of Education both from York University, attendance in the program for Humanities and Psychoanalytic Thought; which offered an interdisciplinary perspective on the human psyche at the University of Toronto and training in design and photography at the Ontario College of Art.
 She taught in an alternative high school for seventeen years.
 She now focuses on her psychotherapy practice and combines this with an interest in photography, writing and the expressive arts; which bring together a diverse history of study and a love of learning and teaching.
 She lives in Toronto with her partner.

 Email